jhu-sheridan-libraries/stfrancis-lutece-site/README.md

 ```

 Then you will be able to access the lutece application as webapps/ROOT.
 Not that you may need root access to do so.
+Sometimes templates will be cached and changes will not be reflected by the live site.
+To force a site reload touch WEB-INF/web.xml.

 # Setup first time